amirhosseinzlf/STARLA/README.md

 `STARLA.ipynb` contains the implementation of our search-based testing approach.
 The results are stored as files.

 `Execute_Results.ipynb` removed the duplicated episodes in the results and executed the final set of episodes.
 This is to keep only valid and consistent failing episodes.
-Thes results are saved as files
+Thes results are saved as files.

 As our algorithm is randomized to have a fair comparison we need to run our algorithm and the baseline many times and compare the results.